 Other ways to prevent acetaminophen toxicity include:

-The prognosis depends on how much acetaminophen the child took and how soon treatment started after the overdose.
-Children who receive fast treatment after acetaminophen poisoning have a much higher chance of recovering without long-term health problems, such as liver damage.
+The outlook (prognosis) depends on how much acetaminophen your child took and how soon treatment started after the overdose.
+Children who receive fast treatment after acetaminophen poisoning have a much higher chance of recovering without long-term health problems, like liver damage.